mparsley1/eo-docs/README.md

-A further benefit of using Sentinel Hub is that the EO data can be accessed as a data cube using [xcube](https://xcube.readthedocs.io/en/latest/), and the [xcube_sh](https://github.com/dcs4cop/xcube-sh) plugin, which enables xcube to work via the Sentinel Hub API.
+A further benefit of using Sentinel Hub is that the EO data can be accessed as a data cube using [xcube](https://xcube.readthedocs.io/en/latest/), and the [xcube_sh](https://github.com/dcs4cop/xcube-sh) plugin (which enables xcube to work via the Sentinel Hub API).
 Data cubes provide convenient access to a time series of satellite images, allowing computations across the time dimension, with raster alignment issues handled out of the box.
 These datacubes are returned as [Xarray](https://docs.xarray.dev/en/stable/) objects.